canhtran/dota2/bot/README.md

-### Warning
-Currently, the opendota api had problem with their server, using a simple search query with common username like ```https://api.opendota.com/api/search?q=Hi``` will took very long time to recieve results.
-It causes infinite loop, please avoid to test with common username.
-Thanks  (The issue has been indentified and the solution is at the bugs section)

 ### Objective
 The objective is to write a Facebook Messenger bot in Python, which read username (account_id) of player and return some statistics.